JCalHij/wireshark_lua_api/README.md

 Wireshark's Lua API definitions, in Sumneko's language server annotations format (similar to EmmyLua).
 Might work with EmmyLua.

 The current implementation is incomplete and might contain errors.
-The idea would be to use this as basis for an automated generation of the file.
+The idea would be to use this as baseline for an automated tool which would generate this file.

 ## How to use